501st Combat Support Wing: 501st Combat Support Wing

 In total, the 501st CSW has almost 2,600 U.S. military and civilian employees directly assigned, including non-appropriated fund employees.
 There are also 117 U.K. personnel who work directly for the wing in appropriated and non-appropriated positions and more than 180 U.K. Ministry of Defence Police, Defense Schools and our many tenant units along with family members and retirees who reside in the United Kingdom.

-2007-08 leadership issues
+2007–2008 leadership issues

 The 423d Air Base Group commander, Col. Robert G. Steele, was dismissed from his position on 18 January 2008 by the 501 CSW commander after only 6 months in command.
 The reason Col. Kimberly Toney gave was "I lost confidence in Col. Steele's ability to lead the group."
 No criminal charges were filed against Col. Steele.
 The group commander of RAF Croughton, Col. John Jordan, was brought in to dually command the group at RAF Alconbury.
 The 501 CSW commander acknowledged the period was a "Painful challenge" and the 501 CSW commander (Col. Kimberly Toney) made a statement in an interview to the Stars and Stripes newspaper that indicated the members of the 423rd ABG "blame themselves" for the sacking of Steele.

-Units in July 2022

-As of July 2022 the 501st Combat Support Wing is made up of the following units: